mjc812/Easy-Linux-Format/Logistics/MILESTONES.md

 ## Description

 Our DSL – named **ELF** – is a language that would make writing scripts for bulk file manipulation more accessible and beginner friendly.
+We've designed ELF to be most suitable for Linux beginners.
 Users can easily write re-usable executable scripts for linux machines that will move, copy, rename, and/or delete files en masse using our more human-readable commands.

 ## Ideas so far